Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 Two flatmates, same city, both English speakers, both already on Venmo.
 You just need to track who paid for what and settle up monthly.

-Honestly?
-Splitwise works fine here.
-It's been doing exactly this for years.
-You could use HouseKeepr too, but if expense splitting is genuinely all you need, Splitwise isn't a wrong choice.
+Honest answer: Splitwise works fine here.
+It has been doing exactly this for years.
+You could use HouseKeepr too, but if expense splitting is genuinely the only thing you need and you are already embedded in the Venmo ecosystem, Splitwise is not a wrong choice.

 Scenario 3: Student flat, high turnover, new people every semester